flyteorg/flytekit/docs/source/contributing.rst

 Flytekit Contribution Guide
 ###########################

-First off, thank you for thinking about contributing!
-Below you'll find instructions that will hopefully guide you through how to fix, improve, and extend Flytekit.
+Firstly, thank you for thinking about contributing!
+Below you'll find instructions that will hopefully guide you in how to fix, improve, and extend Flytekit.

 Please also take some time to read through the :std:ref:`design guides <design>`, which describe the various parts of Flytekit and should make contributing easier.